 On April 15, 2021, the Commission issued a Supplemental Notice of Proposed Rulemaking (the "Supplemental NOPR") reversing its proposal in the March 19, 2020 NOPR to increase the incentives for joining and remaining a member of a Regional Transmission Organization, an Independent System Operator or other commission-approved transmission organization from 50 basis points to 100 basis points.
 In the Supplemental NOPR, the Commission proposed that that incentive remain at 50 basis points and that the 50-basis-point increase in ROE be available for only the first three years after the transmitting utility transfers operational control of its facilities to an RTO/ISO.
 The Commission also stated that the statutory language actually only requires incentives to a utility that joins an RTO/ISO but not for remaining in an RTO/ISO in perpetuity.
-Comments on the Supplemental NOPR were due on May 26th but parties have asked for a 30-day extension to June 25th.
-The Commission has granted the extension request.
-The Company filed joint comments on June 25th with other New England Transmission owners opposing the Supplemental NOPR.
+The Company filed joint comments on June 25th, 2021 with other New England Transmission owners opposing the Supplemental NOPR.